 Capturing in Windows

 - To capture an image press the prt sc (print screen) button.
 This will save the screen to the clipboard for pasting.
+For newer windows versions press the Windows key and prt sc.

 - Open a new file in an image editor.